korolmi/qvdfile/README.md

 print("First row of the file is {}".format(qvd.getRow(0)))
 ```

-The structure of QVD file is described in Wiki.
+The structure of QVD file is described in Wiki [My Awesome Wiki](../../wiki).

 ## Performance